jnsougata/pixel-admin/README.md

-# pixel-v2
+# pixel-serverless
-pixel re-write using discord http interactions
+a pixel instance for app command handling

+✨ Hosted on [Deta Cloud](https://deta.sh) for free & forever